mkr-infinity/Guide-to-unlocking-bootloader/README.md

 ## For Locking Bootloader
+🇮🇳 I think you are irritated while unlocked bootloader 😂🤣 <br>
+🇮🇳 so for u Another way to lock the bootloader🛅
 🇮🇳 All steps are same only run ```fastboot flashing lock``` instead of running ```fastboot flashing unlock```  and follow same method.